 We sponsor certain frozen pension and other post-retirement benefit plans.
-See Note U. Employee Benefit Plans to our Consolidated Financial Statements included in Item 8 of Part II of this Annual Report for further information.
+See Note U Employee Benefit Plans to our Consolidated Financial Statements included in Item 8 of Part II of this Annual Report for further information.

 Capital Stock Transactions.
-On July 17, 2018, our Board of Directors approved a three-year stock repurchase program effective August 1, 2018 (the "2018 Repurchase Program") under which we may purchase up to 25 million shares of our FNF common stock through July 31, 2021.
 On August 3, 2021, our Board of Directors approved the 2021 Repurchase Program under which we may purchase up to 25 million shares of our FNF common stock through July 31, 2024.
-We may make repurchases from time to time in the on market, in block purchases or in privately negotiated transactions, depending on market conditions and other factors.
-We repurchased 10,180,000 shares of FNF common stock during the year ended December 31, 2021 for approximately \$461 million, or an average of \$45.22 per share.
-Subsequent to December 31, 2021 and through market close on February 23, 2022, we repurchased a total of 250,000 shares for \$13 million, or an average of \$52.60 under the 2021 Repurchase Program.
-Since the original commencement of the 2021 Repurchase Program, we repurchased a total of 3,230,000 FNF common shares for an aggregate amount of \$161 million, or an average of \$49.90 per share.
+We may make repurchases from time to time in the open market, in block purchases or in privately negotiated transactions, depending on market conditions and other factors.
+We repurchased 13,369,565 shares of FNF common stock during the year ended December 31, 2022 for approximately \$549 million, or an average of \$41.05 per share.
+Subsequent to December 31, 2022 and through market close on February 23, 2023, we repurchased a total of 100,000 shares for approximately \$4 million in the aggregate, or an average of \$38.45 per share under the 2021 Repurchase Program.
+Since the original commencement of the 2021 Repurchase Program, we have repurchased a total of 16,449,565 FNF common shares for an aggregate amount of \$701 million, or an average of \$42.60 per share.